vanHeemstraSystems/comfy-ui/300/100/100/README.md

 ![comfyai_new_workflow_003](https://github.com/user-attachments/assets/b18c6380-8d1c-4121-b733-c18747c73cef)

 Zoom out a bit so you have enough space for adding more nodes.
 Next, click on the yellow dot next to **Clip** on the **Load Checkpoint** Node and drag it to the right and let go.
-A new Clip Dialogue pops up.
+A new **CLIP** menu pops up.
 Select **CLIPTextEncode** as this will contain our Prompt soon.

 ![comfyai_new_workflow_004](https://github.com/user-attachments/assets/6cb9934b-b92d-42b5-8088-6a0e0abda92d)